VGardella/recipe-webpage-react/README.md

 database conection will be added later.

 Functionality:
 * Homepage: show 'Popular recipes' reel and 'Last recipes'.
+Make reel automated later.
 * 'Show all recipes': show cards for each recipe with a link to the complete information and step by step.
 * 'Add recipe': mock functionality.